sbdev1234/dev-containers/typescript/.devcontainer/README.md

-# Typescript dev-container
+# Boilerplate Typescript DevContainer

-Boilerplate configuration folder for typescript dev-containers using a local customizable Dockerfile base-image created by `init.sh`
+Boilerplate configuration for typescript dev-containers using a local customizable Dockerfile base-image created by `init.sh`